suhendiandigo/composify/README.md

 ## Planned features
 - **Static code generator**: Resolve dependencies at build time and generate Python code for faster bootstrapping.
 This would eliminate the overhead of dynamic resolution.
 - **Optimization for core logic**: Reimplement the core resolver in a more efficient language, such as Rust, to improve performance.

-## Contributions

-All forms of contributions are welcome, from feedback on the core API to feature requests and code contributions.
-Feel free to check out the [issues](https://github.com/suhendiandigo/composify/issues) page or open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.